frigal001/academic-kickstart/content/People/index.md

 title = ""
 +++

-## PhD position open at the University of Pau (France)
-We search for a highly motivated PhD candidate to work on the global macroecological/macroevolutionary patterns of island radiation.
-Link to the official annoucement [here](https://ed-sea.univ-pau.fr/_attachments/offre-de-these-article/PhDProjectRigal2020_IslandRadiation.pdf?download=true)

 ## PhD students

 * 2017-2020 - **Etienne Ricky** Co-supervision with [Pr.
 Béatrice Lauga](https://iprem.univ-pau.fr/fr/_plugins/mypage/mypage/content/lauga.html).
 PhD project: _Role of microbial diversity in the functioning of peatbogs in a context of climate change_.
 Based at the [Université  de Pau et des Pays de l'Adour (UPPA)](https://www.univ-pau.fr/)